unrealwork/atsd-use-cases/trends/libor/README.md

 WHERE date_format(time, 'dd') = '01'
 ```

-The [`WHERE`](https://axibase.com/docs/atsd/sql/#where-clause) clause is used so that only one data point is used from each month, the LIBOR is a daily index so the number of returned value would be quite large without some limitations.
+The [`WHERE`](https://axibase.com/docs/atsd/sql/#where-clause) clause is used to select only one data point from each month, the LIBOR is a daily index, as such the number of returned value would be quite large without some limitations.
 The addition of a second [`WHERE`](https://axibase.com/docs/atsd/sql/#where-clause) clause can target a specific year for a more narrowed result set.

 ```sql
 WHERE date_format(time, yyyy) = '2015'